 Some consultancies have specialities, such as bat work or newts or habitat management.
 Find out what they do and what you can get involved in.

 Every county will have some sort of wildlife group.
 There are plenty of bat groups, mammal groups, bird groups, the Wildlife Trusts, National Trust, and other organisations and charities big and small who will have volunteering opportunities.
 Some are big commitments, others might be ad hoc.
 Go along to meetings, chat to other members and join in.
 Some are far more active than others.
 As well as leaning from events, it’s a great way to meet people and can often open doors to other opportunities.

 There are plenty of courses out there.
-Make sure, if you are paying for a course, that you attend one from someone reputable such as PTES, The Mammal Society, FSC and of course, Acorn Ecology who have been providing training courses for over 10 years.
+Make sure, if you are paying for a course, that you attend one from someone reputable such as PTES, The Mammal Society, FSC and of course, Ecology Training UK who have been providing training courses for over 10 years (also as Acorn Ecology).
 There are some free courses and events run by wildlife groups.
 Ask whether your local group runs these and how you can take part.

 A question that comes up often is about driving.
 It is important to be able to drive to sites.
 Many sites are remote with no public transport.
 Plus, often you need to be there at unsociable times of day.
 If you don’t drive it isn’t always a problem, as many companies send ecologists out in pairs, but it does mean that you are always reliant on someone else.
 If you can learn to drive, than I would really recommend doing so.
 If you can’t drive for some reason then you will need to discuss this with potential employers.

 Good computer skills are also very useful.
 Being out on surveys is great, but your survey notes will need typing up too.
 A good knowledge of Microsoft office is required.
 You could impress potential employers by doing a touch-typing course.
 There are plenty available on the internet.
 Something to keep you busy!
 Additional skills, such as qGIS or R-stats is always a bonus.